 $327.00 for large commercial businesses (20 food handlers or more)

-Completed forms can be returned to City of Marion via one of the following methods:
+Completed forms can be submitted to the City of Marion via the My Marion Customer Portal.

 Post: PO Box 21, Oaklands Park SA 5046